osteele/p5-server/README.md

 This is a work in progress.

 This project is a command-line interface for p5.js.
-It can generate sketch files, and it includes a server, with live reload, that can also JavaScript-only sketches (JavaScript files without an associated HTML file).

-I wrote this to make it easier to manage and run collections of p5.js sketches.
+It provides features that make it easier to manage large numbers of sketches (smart directory listings, JavaScript-only sketches), and that automate some of the features that I see new students struggle with (syntax error reporting, TBD including libraries).

 ## Features

+Sketch generation
-`p5 generate` creates an `index.html` / `sketch.js` pair.
+: `p5 generate` creates an `index.html` / `sketch.js` pair of files.

-`p5 serve` runs a server with these features:

 Live reload
-: The browser reloads the page, when any file in the directory is modified.
+: The browser reloads the page when any file in the directory is modified.

 Directory listing
-: A list of sketches and non-sketch files is displayed
+: Visiting a directory lists its sketches and non-sketch files

 JavaScript-only sketches
 : Click on a JavaScript sketch file (or run e.g. `p5 serve sketch.js`) to run a p5.js sketch that consists of a single JavaScript file, without an associated HTML file.

+Syntax error reporting
+: Syntax error are displayed in the HTML body.
+This way you see them even if you don't open the browser developer console.
+(Yes, everybody should do program development with the console open or a debugger attached.
+I've still found this to be a barrier to getting started with p5.js: no matter of classroom instruction reduces the time to build that habit to zero.)

 ### Planned Features

-- [ ] display parse errors in the browser
 - [ ] recognize when a sketch requires a library file
 - [ ] commands to add and update libraries